arthurPignet/privacy-preserving-titanic-challenge/ckks_titanic/README.md

 ==============================

 This project implements a solution to the titanic data science problem using homomorphic encryption.
-The Titanic problem from kaggle, Titanic: Machine Learning from Disaster, is a well-known classification problem.
+The Titanic problem from kaggle, [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/), is a well-known classification problem.
 The objectif is to predict, from a set of given features, whether or not someone survived to the famous sinking.

 Homomorphic encryption is a type of encryption which allows one to make computations over encrypted data without decrypting it.
 Here, we use the CKKS scheme implemented in TenSEAL ( see https://github.com/OpenMined/TenSEAL ).
-TenSEAL is a open-source python library, written mainly in C++, and build on the top of the Microsoft SEAL library.
+TenSEAL is a open-source python library, mainly written in C++, and built on the top of the Microsoft SEAL library.

 The project can be split in two parts.
 First we compare three implementations of logistic regression, one from the scikit-learn library (as telltale), and two homemade logistic regressions, one encrypted and the other unencrypted.
 We demonstrate that the use of the CKKS scheme does not impact the model performance, but only the memory and time complexities.